jaeilers/NSAttributedStringBuilder/fastlane/README.md

 [bundle exec] fastlane test
 ```

-Run tests for a specific platform
+Run tests for a specific platform.
+Use --env to select an environment. (ios, macos, tvos or watchos)

-Optional: platform - Runs the unit tests for the given platform.
-Options are: macOS, iOS, watchOS or tvOS.
-The options are not case sensitive.
-Defaults to 'ios'

 ----